-Our next experiment compares the behavior of four independent FLID-DL sessions to four independent FLID-SL (static layer) sessions when we have a random leave latency uniformly distributed between 2 and 4 s.
-Our topology consists of a simple double star network as shown in Fig. 6.
-Both routers are drop-tail with a queue size of 50 packets.
+Our next experiment compares the behavior of four independent FLID-DL sessions to four independent FLID-SL (static layer) sessions, when we have a random leave latency uniformly distributed between 2 and 4 seconds.
+Our topology consists of a simple double star network as shown in Figure 6.
+Both routers are DropTail with a queue size of 50 packets.